maximilianh/cellBrowser/README.md

 UCSC Single Cell Browser
 ========================

-Sponsored by the Chan-Zuckerberg Initiative, see https://www.chanzuckerberg.com/.
+Funded by the California Institute of Regenerative Medicine and the Chan-Zuckerberg Initiative, see https://www.chanzuckerberg.com/.

 For a demo of the browser, see http://cells.ucsc.edu